 The Board of Regents, the highest policy-making body of the university, sets and steers the direction of the university to fulfill its vision and mission.

 The 2019-2025 Board presents a stellar lineup comprised of esteemed professionals in their respective fields.
-They bring with them their expertise that would help c
+They bring with them expertise that would help PLM realize its goals.

 Board Members (As of September 6, 2019)